probablypablito/ClassicRP/README.md

 4. Make sure Discord is open

-5. Launch `ClassicRP.pyw` however you wish
+5. Launch `ClassicRP.pyw` making sure that it opens in the carts directory.